Planetarium

 Free Public Shows

-All shows are free and open to the public so military or Department of Defense identification is not required.
-Seating is on a first come, first serve basis as we do not accept reservations.
+All public shows are free and open to the public.
+Military or Department of Defense identification is not required to enter the North Gate with a valid driver’s license.
+Seating for all public shows is on a first come, first serve basis.
+We do not accept reservations for public shows.
 We recommend arriving 10 minutes prior to the show time.
-See below for show schedule.
-Shows are subject to cancellation without notice due to inclement weather and cadet education.
-The Planetarium is closed on graduation day and federal holidays.

 Schedule